Alessandroinfo/angular-in-web-component/README.md

 "serve": "npx -p http-server http-server ./test-angular-web-component/ -o --cors --port 8080 -P http://localhost:8080?",
 ```

-The `package` command will copy the generated style file `styles.css` into the `test-angular-web-component` directory.
+The `package` command will copy also the generated style file `styles.css` into the `test-angular-web-component` directory.

 Here is the file tree:

-Copy code

 ```
 ├── angular-in-web-component.js